Trase.

 Rising to regulation.

-From EU Deforestation Law to the evolving CSRD, Trase data helps companies map their impacts and effectively focus their due diligence efforts.
+From EU Deforestation Regulation (EUDR) to the evolving CSRD, Trase data helps companies map their impacts and effectively focus their due diligence efforts.

 Developing the Trase platform.